BatuhanARK/LMS-CC/README.md

 ---

-🛡️ This project is prepared for school project.
+🛡️ This project was prepared for a school project.